Paediatric dermatology program

 Genodermatoses or genetic skin disorders can present as disturbances in the structure or function of the skin and are often associated with multi-organ involvement.
 Given their rarity and unusual presentations, genodermatoses frequently pose diagnostic and management challenges.

-This clinic occurs once a month.
-This interdisciplinary clinic aims to provide improved care by assessing clinical findings, coordinating genetic testing, providing genetic counselling and managing complex disease all during one clinic encounter.
+This interdisciplinary clinic occurs once per month and aims to provide improved care by assessing clinical findings, coordinating genetic testing, providing genetic counselling and managing complex disease all during one clinic encounter.
 We conduct pre- and post-clinic meetings to facilitate a unified approach to diagnosis and management of these conditions.

 Morphea (localized scleroderma) is a rare condition with potential for significant functional and cosmetic limitations.
 To date, there is very little information on the best way to evaluate the disease activity and response to treatment as well as the best treatment modality for each disease subtype.

-Together with Dr. Laxer a paediatric rheumatologist and Christine O’Brien, physiotherapy practitioner, the specialized morphea clinic is the only one of its kind in Canada, following over 450 patients with this rare condition.
-It is currently offered 1-2 times a month.
+The clinic is staffed by a pediatric dermatologist, a pediatric rheumatologist, and a physiotherapy practitioner to create a specialized morphea clinic that is the only one of its kind in Canada, following over 450 patients with this rare condition.
+It is currently offered 2 times per month.

 Learn more about Morphea on AboutKidsHealth.